On-selling electricity refers to an arrangement where the owner, occupier or user of a premises supplies and sells electricity to premise occupants.

-Changes to the national electricity rules for embedded networks, which commence on 1 December 2017, will make it easier for embedded network customers to access retail market offers in order to buy energy direct from an authorised energy retailer rather than their on-seller.
+From 1 December 2017, changes to the national electricity rules for embedded networks will make it easier for embedded network customers to access retail market offers in order to buy energy direct from an authorised energy retailer rather than their on-seller.

 The changes will create a new accredited provider role - embedded network manager - to link customers to the National Electricity Market without the need to establish a direct connection to the electricity network.
-Existing customers will be able to continue to purchase electricity from their on-seller if they wish.
+Customers will be able to continue to purchase electricity from their on-seller if they wish.